As an angler, the excitement that comes with catching the rare-looking Palomino trout is profound.

 If you haven’t guessed yet, I love fishing and everything about it!

-To learn more about why I started Panfish Nation, visit the About page follow along on Social Media:
+To learn more about why I started Panfish Nation, visit the About page and follow along on Social Media:

 Download a copy of my FREE Lure Color Selection Chart & Knot Guide!